-As of March 31, 2015, we had approximately \$167.0 million of cash, cash equivalents and investments, consisting of \$74.4 million of cash and cash equivalents, \$91.8 million of short-term investments and \$0.8 million of restricted cash and investments.
-We believe that our balance of cash, cash equivalents and investments is sufficient to fund our current operational plan for the next twelve months.
-We may pursue additional cash resources through public or private financings, and establish collaborations with or license our technology to other companies.
+As of September 30, 2015, we had approximately \$111.4 million of cash, cash equivalents and investments, consisting of \$55.8 million of cash and cash equivalents, \$44.1 million of short-term investments and \$11.5 million of restricted cash and investments.
+We believe that the balance of our cash, cash equivalents and investments as of September 30, 2015, together with the net proceeds of approximately \$120.0 million received from our common stock offering completed on October 9, 2015, is sufficient to fund our current operational plan for the next twelve months.
+We may pursue additional cash resources through public or private financings, establish credit or debt facilities or collaborate with, or license our technology to, other companies.